How to Make Amala

 5 from 1 vote

-After trying this Amala Fele Fele, you will always make it to pair with delicious African soup or stew, or vegetable recipes!
+After trying this Amala Fele Fele, you will always make it to pair with African recipes!

 Calories 89kcal